juandarr/Robotics-challenge/readme.md

 ```bash
 rostopic echo /closestObject
 ```
-To see wether the robot is in a specific landmark region use:
+To see whether the robot is in a specific landmark region use:
 ```bash
 rostopic echo /targetLandmark
 ```